 - Unsupervised learning

-In supervised learning, computer systems are exposed to vast amounts of data that are labelled.
+In supervised learning, computer systems are exposed to vast amounts of data that are labeled.
 For instance, they can be pictures of handwritten figures defined to illustrate which numbers they correspond to.
 A supervised learning system will learn to identify the clusters of shapes and pixels associated with each figure and hence, ultimately will be able to identify handwritten figures, among other aspects such as reliably differentiating between the numbers 7 and 5 or 1 and 0.
+You may also like to read about Classification in Machine Learning to understand more about supervised learning.

 In unsupervised learning, machine learning algorithms are tasked with the identification of patterns in data.
 The goal is to identify similarities that divide that data into categories.
 For example, it can be a new website grouping stories on similar topics every day.